 The results are similar as well, both methods produce meals that are moist, healthy, and crammed full of flavor.
 Both disciplines can also be used on a wide variety of foods including chicken, vegetables, fish, and fruit.

 The major differences are times, temperatures, and how the food is cooked in liquid.
 Sous Vide is cooked longer and at lower temperatures with the food always kept separate from the water.

 That allows sous vide to be more versatile in regard to the foods it can cook.
-I sous vide steak many times, but this isn’t something I would ever consider with poaching.
+I’ve cooked steak using my sous vide many times, but this isn’t something I would ever consider with poaching.

 While food can be poached in various liquids, sous vide can only be in water.

-Another difference is that food isn’t sealed when poached, but food is always in a bag so the food doesn’t come in direct contact with water.
+Another difference is that food isn’t sealed when poached, but food is always in a bag when sous vide cooking so the food doesn’t come in direct contact with water.